Ricardo Hinojosa: Education and career

 Hinojosa was born in Rio Grande City, Texas.
 He received a Bachelor of Arts degree from the University of Texas, Austin in 1972, and a Juris Doctor from Harvard Law School in 1975.
 He was a law clerk to the Texas Supreme Court from 1975 to 1976.
 He was then in private practice in McAllen, Texas, until 1983.
 In 2015, he received the Presidential Citation from UT Austin.

 Federal judicial service

 On April 12, 1983, Hinojosa was nominated by President Ronald Reagan to a seat on the United States District Court for the Southern District of Texas vacated by Judge Woodrow Bradley Seals.
 Hinojosa was confirmed by the United States Senate on May 4, 1983, and received his commission on May 5, 1983.
 He was appointed as a commissioner on the United States Sentencing Commission by then President George W. Bush in 2003.
 He served as chief judge from 2009 to 2016.
 He assumed senior status on May 21, 2025, by which time Hinojosa was the longest-serving federal judge remaining in active service.
+Hinojosa left the court on October 1, 2025.